harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-08-get-the-drop-on-the-cloud-nodejs-and-azure.md

 5. Start the server (`npm start`)
 6. Navigate to your project in a browser ([http://localhost:3000](http://localhost:3000/))

+## Preparing for Deployment

+Since Azure's App Service uses dynamically configured Docker containers, we cannot specify a port in our code.
+Instead, we must rely on an environment variable.

+If you started the local server, stop it (Ctrl+C).

+Open the `src/index.js` file and change line 5 to `const port = process.env.PORT` and save your changes.

 ## Deploying to Azure App Service

 The extensions in the Azure Tools pack we installed make deploying a Web app easy.